openpublishoperation/azure-psdocs-processing/azurermps/3.7.0/AzureRM.Resources/Remove-AzureRmADUser.md

 ```

 ## DESCRIPTION
-Deletes an active directory user (work/school account also popularly known as org-id).
+Deletes an Active Directory user (work/school account also popularly known as org-id).

 ## EXAMPLES